IBM Unveils The World’s Smallest Computer

 Computers have gotten a lot smaller and more powerful in comparison to the first generation computers.
-The definition of the world’s smallest computer keeps changing, in 2015 the Michigan Micro Mote (M^3) claimed to be the smallest autonomous computer in the world.
+The definition of the world’s smallest computer keeps changing.
+In 2015, the Michigan Micro Mote (M^3) claimed to be the smallest autonomous computer in the world.
 However, IBM just redefined the idea of “smallest” with their recent innovation.

 IBM is set to unveil the world’s smallest computer at the company’s flagship conference, IBM Think 2018 on March 19, according to a report on Mashable.
 The smallest computer to be unveiled by IBM is allegedly “smaller than a grain of salt.”
-In terms of computer power, the chip has the power of the x86 chip from 1889 which impressive considering the size.
+In terms of computer power, the chip has the power of the x86 chip from 1990, which is impressive considering the size.
 The computer is difficult to identify with the naked eye without the help of a microscope.

 The report claims the manufacturing of the computer costs just 10 cents and the device houses “several hundred thousand transistors,” according to IBM.
-The company says the computer will be able to “monitor, analyze, communicate and even act on data” according to the report.
+The company says the computer will be able to “monitor, analyze, communicate and even act on data,” according to the report.
 It can also be a data source for blockchain applications.
-The computer was designed to track the shipment of goods, detect theft, fraud and non-compliance according to the report.
-It can also sort data or simple AI tasks, according to Mashable.
+The computer was designed to track the shipment of goods as well as detect theft, fraud, and non-compliance, according to the report.
+It can also sort data or complete simple AI tasks, according to Mashable.

 IBM unveils "world's smallest computer" with blockchain at Think 2018 https://t.co/48ITOqJwRQ